 Dr. Neal H. Mayerson, Chairman, received his Ph.D. in clinical psychology from the University of Utah with specialties of chronic pain and eating disorders.
 He worked in hospital, community mental health and private practice settings for 15 years as a psychotherapist.
-In 1992, Dr. Mayerson was named president of the Manuel D. and Rhoda Mayerson Foundation, a private family foundation, and president of The Mayerson Company, a real estate investment and management company.
-He is a founder of Hummingbird Coaching Services, a pioneer in the delivery of online coaching services, a company which has been recently purchased by Humana.
+Since 1992 Dr. Mayerson has served as President of the Manuel D. and Rhoda Mayerson Foundation, a private family foundation, and President of The Mayerson Company, a real estate investment and management company.
+He is a founder of Hummingbird Coaching Services, a pioneer in the delivery of online coaching services, a company which was purchased by Humana.

 In his work with the Foundation, he has initiated and/or been a principal developer of numerous nonprofit organizations and programs, including: The Mayerson Academy, the Mayerson Center for Safe and Healthy Children, the Inclusion Network, the Mayerson Student Philanthropy Program at Northern Kentucky University and RISE Learning Solutions.

 Dr. Martin E. P. Seligman, Ph.D, served as a VIA Trustee for its first 10 years.
 He is Fox Leadership Professor of Psychology at the University of Pennsylvania and received both the American Psychological Society's William James Award (for basic science) and the Cattell Award (for the application of science).
 In 1997, he was elected president of the American Psychological Association by the largest vote in modern history.
 The National Institute of Mental Health, the National Science Foundation, the Guggenheim Foundation, the Templeton Foundation and the MacArthur Foundation have supported his research.
 He is the director of the Positive Psychology Network with a mission to transform social science so it works on the best things in life: virtue, positive emotion and positive institutions—and not just on healing pathology.

 Dr. Donna Mayerson, Lead Consultant for Applied Practice at the VIA Institute, is a licensed psychologist and earned her master's degree in special education.
 Formerly a coaching director of Hummingbird Coaching Services, she is a certified coach who has used her deep knowledge of the VIA strengths as a framework for individual and organizational change with hundreds of education administrators and teachers, leaders of youth-serving organizations, in training coaches/practitioners and with individuals and families.